Build Community Support

 Are you a decision maker?

-My name is Roxanne and I'm a newly elected council member in a small rural Alberta municipality, as well as a hospice volunteer.
-Part of my vision for this community is to create a local network of support for people facing end of life, and I'm hoping to get my fellow councillors on board with this.
+My name is Roxanne and I'm a newly elected councillor in Okotoks, AB, as well as a hospice volunteer.
+Part of my vision for this community is to create a network of supportive individuals and agencies for people facing end of life, and I'm hoping to get my fellow councilors on board with this.

 I've heard of an international movement called "Compassionate Communities" and am eager to learn more.